 1. Reedsy Book Editor

 Does “fake it ‘til you make it” ring true to you?
 Well, the Reedsy Book Editor is a free, online word processor that formats your book as you write.
-See your drafts automatically turn into a professional-looking manuscript — and allow this glimpse of your work as the final product spur your motivation to write.
+See your drafts automatically turn into a professional-looking, ready-to-publish manuscript — and allow this glimpse of your work as the final product spur your motivation to write.

 It comes with an automatic spell-checker — and a built-in goal reminder system to get you back into shape if you find that you're falling behind on your writing schedule!
 Another one of the Reedsy Book Editor’s best functions is that it lets you instantly typeset your manuscript to EPUB and print-ready PDF files.

 Check it out if: if you want a writing tool that takes care of formatting and conversion for you.

 Do you like a helpful tap on the shoulder, reminding you about something you need to do?
 Well, you’ll likely enjoy Draft then, because the online word processor not only keeps track of how many words you write per day, it can also email you daily reminders about your daily word count goals.
 (Of course, if this sounds a little too “hands-on” for you, you can always turn the reminder function off).

 Other than that, Draft functions a lot like Google Docs: allowing you to track changes, collaborate via suggested edits, and make comments on the doc.